eteitelbaum/academic-website/content/post/2021-06-09-stata-and-markdown/index.en.markdown

 The code gets identified with indentations rather than back ticks.
 You then need to save it as a script (.stmd) file and then process the file by running the `markstat` command in Stata.
 You also need to have Pandoc installed.

-Markstat definitely produces attractive documents and slides and is a better solution than Statamarkdown in R if that is all you want to do.
-In my case, I really wanted to be able to include Stata code and results in .RMarkdown files so that I could produce posts like this one.
+`markstat` definitely produces attractive documents and slides and is a better solution than Statamarkdown in R if that is all you need to do.

 ## Other Solutions

 There are a few other solutions I looked at but did not end up not using.

-Stata is promoting its [**pystata**](https://www.stata.com/python/pystata/install.html) Python package, which allows you to run Stata in an IPython environment like Jupyter notebooks.
+Stata is promoting its [pystata](https://www.stata.com/python/pystata/install.html) Python package, which allows you to run Stata in an IPython environment like Jupyter notebooks.
 There is also Stata's [`dyndoc`](https://www.stata.com/manuals/rptdyndoc.pdf) command, which converts a text file into an HTML file or Word document.

-I also tried using **pystata** in conjunction with the **reticulate** package in R, which I definitely do not recommend!
+I also tried using pystata in conjunction with the reticulate package in R, which I definitely do not recommend!

 I hope you find a Stata/Markdown solution that works for you.
-Let me know what you choose and if there is something I missed here.
+Let me know what you choose!